taniaban2712/taniaban2712/README.md

 ### Hi there✨
 - I am Tania Banerjee and I am majoring in Computer Science and Engineering from Jalpaiguri Government Engineering College.
-- I am enthusiastic about web development and looking forward to contribute on Open Source projects in near future.
+- I am enthusiastic about Web Development and looking forward to contribute on Open Source projects in near future.
 - 📫 How to reach me: banerjeetania2019@gmail.com

 ### Connect with me: